romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial3-en.md

 The block elements are elements:

  * that occupy the entire width by default,
- * that cause a line break before and after its outer box,
+ * that cause a line break before and after,
  * whose sizes can be set via the CSS properties `height` and `width`.

 In practice, `display:block` elements are used: